 We hear a lot about pollution and its effects on our skin, hair and health but have you considered the quality of air in your home?
 It’s set to become a big focus in 2020.
 Last year researches at the University of Colorado Boulder in the US found that daily actives such as cooking and cleaning can result in indoor air quality levels on par with a polluted major city.
 What to do?
 Opening windows (and curtains) to encourage airflow is a good start.
 If you want to go high tech, window company Velux now has an indoor climate control option with sensors that monitor temperature, humidity and CO2 levels and open or close windows and blinds as needed.
 IKEA is also about to launch air-purifying curtains that are aimed at reducing indoor air pollution.
 Elsewhere, using your extractor fan while cooking, and opting for natural cleaning brands - such as Tincture, available in Harvey Nichols - and soy-based candles over synthetic options can also help.

 You’re probably incorporating a little virtual wellness into your life already - perhaps a meditation app or a health monitoring device - but with advancements in technology and artificial intelligence (AI) there is much more of it in our futures.
 From virtual doctors offering medical advice online to US fitness sensation Peloton - exercise bikes equipped with high def screens that allow users to join fitness classes from their homes (not yet available in Ireland but we’re sure that will change!) there is no end to how this cyber world can impact our health and wellness.
-The virtual world is even making inroads into real-life spas, with therapists incorporating elements such as Virtual Reality headsets into treatments - could Best Virtual Treatment be a category in the Irish Tatler Spa of the Year awards 2020?
+The virtual world is even making inroads into real-life spas, with therapists incorporating elements such as Virtual Reality headsets into treatments.

 Skip To It